-How To Sell Your House Faster
+How to Sell Your House Faster

 Your house has served you well, but your dreams are growing and it’s time to move on to a new and improved home.
 When it comes time for you to sell, you’ll want to do it as quickly and painlessly as possible.
 A little planning can keep you organized in the selling process and give you the chance to close quickly.
 Check out these simple steps for selling your home faster:

+Plan to list your house during peak season.
 Most homebuyers are looking in March and April so they can close around June or July.
 This lets them move before winter sets in and, if they need to, get their kids settled before school starts.
 Because this is the busy season for home buying, homes listed in March and April tend to sell for up to two percent more than those listed later in the season — and up to 20 percent faster.

 If you can’t list in the spring, the second best time is in early fall when your yard and home still look nice from the outside.
 The dead of winter isn’t always the most appealing.

 With this in mind, you and your agent will need to work backward from your target listing date to put together a plan for staging, research, photos and marketing so that it fits your time frame.

 Do your homework.
 First, get your mortgage, insurance, title and potential selling expenses together.
 Second, put the right price on your home.
 It’s a very critical part in moving the selling process along quickly.
 If you are doing this on your own, you’ll have to do some research to determine the best price.